treyg/subsync/README.md

    - Click "Load Subscriptions" to fetch all subreddits from the source account
    - Select which subreddits you want to transfer

+3. **Optional - Enable Saved Posts**:

+   - Check "Also transfer saved posts from source account" to include your saved posts in the transfer
+   - Saved posts will be automatically fetched and transferred along with subscriptions

-3. **Transfer**:
+4. **Transfer**:
-   - Click "Start Transfer" to begin the subscription transfer
+   - Click "Start Transfer" to begin the transfer process
-   - Monitor progress in real-time with detailed logs
+   - Monitor progress in real-time with detailed logs for both subscriptions and saved posts

 ## API Endpoints